cydea/ir-plan/README.md

 Then discuss it with your team and senior management, agree this is how you'll operate, and then try running a few exercises to test everyone knows how it works!

+There is also a [PDF version of the template](https://github.com/cydea/ir-plan/blob/master/Incident-Response-Plan-(Template).pdf) available.

 ## Contributing